tjvantoll/articles/vue-1/article.md

 # Announcing NativeScript-Vue 1.0

-Last week, Igor Randjelovic announced a 1.0 release of the [NativeScript-Vue plugin](https://nativescript-vue.org/), which allows you to build native iOS and Android apps using [NativeScript](https://www.nativescript.org/) and [Vue.js](https://vuejs.org/).
+Last week, Jen Looper and Igor Randjelovic announced a 1.0 release of the [NativeScript-Vue plugin](https://nativescript-vue.org/) (TODO: link or picture here), which allows you to build native iOS and Android apps using [NativeScript](https://www.nativescript.org/) and [Vue.js](https://vuejs.org/).

 <img src="site.png">